RiESAEX/easy-richtextarea/README.md

 This element enshrines the concept of being active, that is being both visible *and* hogging the user input.
 Hogging the user input means that several event handlers are registered to handle user input events when the element is activated.
 These handlers are then unregistered when the element is deactivated.
 Using it will take some of the headache out of having multiple textareas in one application because only the active rich textarea will invoke its handlers.
 It also provides better event handling.
 For example, the change handler will be invoked whenever the content or selection changes, no matter how often, rather then just, say, when the focus is lost.

+### JSX support

+There is now support for JSX in the form of [Juxtapose](https://github.com/djalbat/Juxtapose).
+What this means is that Easy *will* now help you with the architecture of your large application.
+So although Easy elements will continue to work standalone, their use with Juxtapose is recommended.

+### Related projects

 - [Easy](https://github.com/djalbat/easy) Elements that abstract away from the DOM.
 - [Easy Layout](https://github.com/djalbat/easy-layout) Layout elements that work with CSS flexbox.
 - [Easy File System](https://github.com/djalbat/easy-file-system) A file system explorer and a rubbish bin.